 Meet Lauren Coker: Student Administrator and Marketing Assistant

-We not only have a new location in Angel, but a brand new fresh face to the team.
+We not only have a new location over in Angel, but also a brand new fresh face on the team.
 Meet Lauren Coker our new Student Administrator and Marketing Assistant.
-Lauren is coming from Strongroom Music Studios and Red Bull.
+Lauren joins us this month, having previously worked at Strongroom and Red Bull Studios.
 She is ready to dive straight in and get hands-on with all things Abbey Road Institute.
-To find out more about her, read our interview below.
+To find out more about Lauren, read on!

 Lauren, it is a pleasure to have you here at Abbey Road Institute.
 Tell us about your background in music and what brought you to Abbey Road Institute?